agarrharr/awesome-cli-apps/README.md

 * [fortune](http://brew-formulas.com/formula/fortune)

+* [indent-string-cli](https://github.com/sindresorhus/indent-string-cli)- Indent each line in a string

 * [kill-tabs](https://github.com/sindresorhus/kill-tabs)- Kill all Chrome tabs to improve performance, decrease battery usage, and save memory

 * [open-shortcut-cli](https://github.com/sindresorhus/open-shortcut-cli)- Open the URL from a web shortcut file in the browser

 * [shortcut-url-cli](https://github.com/sindresorhus/shortcut-url-cli)- Get the URL from a web shortcut file

+* [string-width-cli](https://github.com/sindresorhus/string-width-cli)- Get the visual width of a string - the number of columns required to display it

 * [yosay](https://github.com/yeoman/yosay)